iRootPro/rsschool-cv/cv.md

 ###### [ [irootpro.github.io](https://github.com/iRootPro) ]  [ admin@armavir.ru ](mailto:admin@armavir.ru) . [ +7 988 37 98 100 ] . [telegram: [@iRootPro](https://t.me/iRootPro)]

 I am looking for a remote job as a developer.
 I study javascript, react.
-I learn quickly, self-organizing, independent.
+I'm fast-learning, self-organized and independent.
 I like interesting and challenging tasks.
 Their decision brings joy and satisfaction.

 I like to solve problems on Codewars.
 I have 5kyu.
 My username: rootjspy.